codesport/blockchain-random-numbers/README.md

 ## Proactive Contract Exploit Blocking: Off-Chain Auditing, NoEOAs, and Usage Throttling By IP and Wallet Addresses

-This contract was built from the perspective of a would be attacker hunting for exploits.
+This contract was built from the perspective of a would-be attacker hunting for exploits.
 Hence, the first course of business was permanent tracking of user activity while protecting user privacy.
 The ensuing lines of code in this section analyze this contract's security tracking schema.

 a.
 On-chain Logging:  each user's timestamp, IP (stored as a `bytes32` type), and wallet addresses are loosely bound in three separate arrays.
-Becuase these arrays are updated "simultaneously"  within the same function, their indices remain the same.
+Because these arrays are updated "simultaneously"  within the same function, their indices remain the same.

 b.
 Off-chain Analysis: The binding by index allows for the creation of an [off-chain multi-dimensional array](https://stackoverflow.com/questions/4329092/multi-dimensional-associative-arrays-in-javascript) either through a frontend JavaScript app or a more ideally backend server running PHP.
 PHP can easily build and manipulate multidimensional associative arrays